Eeda: Plot

 Police as well as Anand's family members and their political party gets to know that Anand had called Dineshan on that day and the Police names Anand as the prime suspect in the murder, with other members of the party as other suspects.
-Unbenownst to Anand, Anand's family's political party does not clear the air and allows the police to believe that Anand also is involved in the murder.
+Unbeknownst to Anand, Anand's family's political party does not clear the air and allows the police to believe that Anand also is involved in the murder.
 This is done as a move to confine Anand to his family's party's holds forever, and also to give him a punishment for trying to apparently side with the opposing party by helping Dineshan.
 Anand is forced to go in a hideout due to pressure from his family and party.
 Since Anand had to switch off his phone to avoid him being traced by police, Aishwarya could not contact him.
 In an effort to save Anand, Aishwarya agrees to marry Sudhakaran in return of freeing Anand from the police case.
 Anand escapes from the hideout arranged by his family after realising that he is going to be the next scapegoat whom the opposing party will murder to take revenge on Dineshan's death.
 He seeks asylum in Aishwarya's friend's house.
 This friend's husband is a bedridden victim of another political clash.
 Meanwhile, Aishwarya is married off to Sudhakaran in a civil ceremony.
 With the supporting words of the bedridden political clash victim, Anand tries to reach Sudhakaran's home to meet Aishwarya as the evening reception of her marriage progresses.